 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.

-Editors note: updated on February 18, 2020 with the current cost of the Urban Coffee Tour.
+Editors note: updated on February 18, 2020 with current information including the current cost of the Urban Coffee Tour.